Birthdate: 10 January 1984

 Total LFC games/goals: 7 / 0

 Zak went on to captain the under-19 squad and made his reserve team debut at 17 in September 2001.
+At the end of a three-year scholarship in April 2003 he was deemed good enough to move on to Melwood.
 He was finally given a chance to shine for the first team in the 2004 pre-season tour of Canada and USA under new manager Rafa Benítez and started four matches in the local cups where Liverpool admittedly featured an under-strength side.
 He couldn’t remove either Sami Hyypia or Jamie Carragher from the first team, but was still compared with the Great Finn because of his ability go forward.
 “I’m aware that some people have been comparing me to Sami and I take that as a massive compliment.
 I’d like to think I’m better looking than him though.”
 Whitbread was sent on loan to Millwall in the Championship in November 2005 and new Lions’ boss and former Liverpool player, Nigel Spackman, made Whitbread’s loan move permanent.
 He played 75 League matches for Millwall before signing for Norwich City in January 2010.
 After Norwich were promoted to the Premier League after a six-year absence Whitbread played 18 League games during the 2010/11 season, a few alongside former Red, Danny Ayala.
 But Whitbread’s season was disrupted by injury and the 28-year-old defender was released by the Canaries in July.
 Whitbread signed for Championship Leicester City in the summer of 2012.

 Whitbread played in sixteen matches in The Championship for Leicester in 2012/13, scoring once.